Quick Decision Guide

 async/schedule | Edges | Use max_results parameter only |

-livemode: You handle pagination manually using page parameters and headers.async/schedulemodes: Pagination is automatic — you just specify how many results you want.
+livemode: You handle pagination manually using the cursor from response headers.async/schedulemodes: Pagination is automatic — you just specify how many results you want.

 Async Pagination (Automatic)